 Regardless of where you come from or how you came across that information, we are here to help you in your quest.
 Mexico dentists are plentiful in the border cities and trained just like the ones you would encounter in the USA or Canada.
 Therefore, see below a few tips about how to choose the right one for you.

-2. Research your dental office or dentist options thoughtfully, shortlisting your candidates down to four to six dentists and interview them.
+2. Research your dental office or Dentist in Mexico Border thoughtfully, shortlisting your candidates down to four to six dentists and interview them.
 Make your decision based on who made the most sense to you.
 Because the dentistry in the border towns of Mexico is of world-class quality while also being affordable, you will find multiple dentists along the border.
 The Asociación Dental Mexicana (Similar to the ADA in the US)hasover5,000dentists in Tijuana alone.
 Dentistry along the US-Mexico border is very serious business and has been so for some while now.
 And because of the high numbers of patients coming from the US and recently Canada, some of the dentists have even started to apply for memberships at the American Dental Association.
 Some dentists in Mexico even have studied in the United States or are currently teachers there.

 4. What to look for in payment options?
 Payment methods are very important in overall patient satisfaction: usually, if the dentist in your chosen Mexican border town will offer easier terms, the patient will remain a patient of that dentist and also stay longer in the border city.
 All dentists accept cash payments.
 You might be surprised to find how many Mexican dentists actually prefer dollars instead of pesos.
 Credit cards are widely accepted also, major credit cards go in most dental offices across the US-Mexico border.
 If your insurance covers your dental work, there are a number of dentists in Mexico who handle the communications and paperwork with your insurance company.